 It identifies the AP as anRSNA AP from the AP’s Beacon, DMG Beacon, Announce, Information Response, or Probe Response frames.

-It shall invoke Open System or FILS authentication if the STA is a non-DMG STA.
+It shall invoke Open System or IEEE 802.1X authentication or FILS authentication if the STA is a non-DMG STA.

 It negotiates cipher suites during the association process, as described in 12.6.2 (RSNA selection) and 12.6.3 (RSNA policy selection in an infrastructure BSS).

-It uses IEEE Std 802.1X-2010 to authenticate, as described in 12.6.10 (RSNA establishment in an infrastructure BSS(#1084)) and 12.6.11 (RSNA authentication in an IBSS), or uses FILS authentication to authenticate as described in 12.11 (Authentication for FILS).
+It uses IEEE Std 802.1X-2010 to authenticate if 802.1X authentication is not performed before association, as described in 12.6.10 (RSNA establishment in an infrastructure BSS(#1084)) and 12.6.11 (RSNA authentication in an IBSS), or uses FILS authentication to authenticate as described in 12.11 (Authentication for FILS).

 It establishes one or more temporal keys by executing a key management algorithm, using the protocol defined by 12.7 (Keys and key distribution) or 13 (Fast BSS transition).